abhinavmat56/Shero-EDC-Scanner-/README.md

-# Shero 🌸 — EDC Label Scanner
+# Shero — EDC Label Scanner

-Scan (or paste) an ingredient list and Shero tells you which endocrine-disrupting chemicals (EDCs) are in it, how risky they are, and what to watch out for.
+Scan or paste an ingredient list and Shero tells you which endocrine disrupting chemicals (EDCs) are in it, how risky they are and what to watch out for.

 ## What changed from the original prototype